From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 What I Am Offering Instead

-I witness what is innate to you.
+I am a witness for what is innate to you.

 That is tender authority, and it is the only kind of death support worth having.